-Figure 10: Example of intra prediction in 4×4 blocks, with notation for unfiltered and filtered reference samples.
+Figure 10: Example of intra prediction in 4×4 blocks, with notation for unfiltered and filtered reference samples

-The notation used to define PDPC is shown in Figure 10. r and s represents the boundary samples with filtered and unfiltered references, respectively. q[x,y] is the intra prediction based on filtered reference s, and computed as defined in HEVC. x and y are the horizontal and vertical distance from the block boundary.
+The notation used to define PDPC is shown in Figure 10. r and s represents the boundary samples with unfiltered and filtered references, respectively. q[x,y] is the intra prediction based on filtered reference s, and is computed as defined in HEVC. x and y are the horizontal and vertical distance from the block boundary.

-The prediction p[x,y] combines weighted values of boundary elements with q[x,y] as following
+The prediction p[x,y] combines weighted values of boundary elements with q[x,y] as follows: